Mhmod-Hsn/TicTacToe-Java-Project/README.md

 ![single player demo](https://github.com/ahmedmumdouh/TicTacToe-Java-Project/blob/master/demos/singleGame.gif)

 This project is a simple Tic-Tac-Toe online game developed as a final project for the java course.
-The game is developed using java and javafx utilizing socket programming and JSON data transmission to allow for a multiplayer online game with other features such as ingame Chat and much more.
+The game is developed using java and javafx utilizing socket programming, multi-threading and JSON data transmission to allow for a multiplayer online game with other features such as ingame Chat and much more.

 ---